Purple Lid Bin (Glass)

 This bin is about 40% smaller than the smallest red bin available.

-What doesn't go in the purple lid bin?
+What doesn't go in the purple bin?

 • Bottle and jar lids and corks NOT attached to the container